vikashkrdeveloper/vikashkrdeveloper/README.md

 - **LinkedIn**: [Vikash Kumar](https://www.linkedin.com/in/vikash-kumar-8467b0253/)
 - **Portfolio**: [Portfolio Website](https://easylearnvikash.tech)

-Feel free to connect with me on LinkedIn or drop me an email if you'd like to discuss collaboration opportunities, share ideas, or simply connect!
+Feel free to connect with me on LinkedIn or email me if you'd like to discuss collaboration opportunities, share ideas, or simply connect!

 ## License